Code-Institute-Submissions/Hemenhk-filmstar_JanResub/README.md

 ## Testing <a name="testing"></a>

-Most of the tests done in this project where done manually.
+The testing documentation for this project can be found [here](https://github.com/Hemenhk/locations-api/blob/main/TESTING.md)

 ### User Stories Testing <a name="user-stories-testing"></a>